 Casual Is the New Luxurious

 Don’t let society pressure you into throwing an extravagant, expensive wedding if it doesn’t represent you and your soulmate’s styles.
-Keep things relaxed and simple by following these four casual wedding ideas.
+Keep things relaxed and simple by following these four casual wedding ideas and wedding checklist.
 Don’t be afraid to come up with a few fun elements no one has ever heard of before, too!
 It’s your day, and you deserve it to be exactly the way you want it.